 Offer unique perks that make payment more flexible

 How can you incentivize your employees to stay on if you need to cut hours?
 One major pushback will come down to your employee’s dollar and cents.
-So, if they aren’t able to earn the same amount of wages they could in the past, at least give them access to their wages whenever they would like.
+So, if they aren’t able to earn the same amount of wages they could in the past, at least give them access to their earned income whenever they would like.

 Our company, DailyPay, doesn’t cost your business anything and it’s easy (and non-disruptive) to your existing payroll process.
 It does, however, give your employees peace of mind.
-They don’t have to wait for their next paycheck to roll in, and they can access earned wages for bills that are due when they need it.
+They don’t have to wait for their next paycheck to roll in, and they can access earned income for bills that are due when they need it.
 Flexibility with salary can reflect in flexibility accommodating your new needs as an employer.
 In trying times, it’s necessary to compromise.

 Additional Reading: HOW FINANCIAL WELLNESS IMPROVES EMPLOYEE ENGAGEMENT

 If there is no way to reallocate funds, and your employees are unable to work with adjusted schedules, the next option is to pass the pricing difference to your customers.
 This is clearly an economic fear, something that can offset the benefit of increasing wages in the first place, but someone has to foot the bill.
 The additional money won’t appear out of thin air.

 Clearly, the last solution isn’t the best, but consider the flipside.
 In a perfect world, you wouldn’t be stuck in this dilemma.
 And, if you are, the aforementioned steps would be a perfect solution.
 But, what if there is no escaping it?
 You need to take more drastic steps.
 You know the measures, but how can you soften the impact?